oshai/kotlin-logging/ChangleLog.md

 # 1.3

-* Added tests for class name in logger
+* Added tests for class name in logger in KLoggerNameResolverTest
-* Added LogHelper
+* Added KLoggerNameResolver and KLoggerFactory
 * Added documentation

 # 1.2